 - The gas flame should be blue.
 If the flame is lazy yellow or orange your appliance may be faulty.

 - Does the pilot light keep blowing out?

 - Is there any dark staining around appliances?

 - Is there an increase in condensation inside windows?

 Some deaths caused by carbon monoxide poisoning may be preventable if people take a little time to service their gas appliances.

 Ensure your boilers and appliances are serviced yearly by Gas Safe registered engineers – the have a useful Gas Safe engineer finder on their website.
 Also, ensure that you have fitted an audible carbon monoxide detector and have checked that it is working.
 You are particularly vulnerable to poisoning whilst asleep.

 Carbon Monoxide alarms are relatively inexpensive.
 Check that it conforms to the British Standard EN 50291 mark or BSEN 50291 mark.
 The alarm should also have a British or European Kitemark or other European testing approval mark.
 Most of us now have smoke alarms and consider them to be essential to our home safety, should we not also consider carbon monoxide alarms to be just as vital?

-If you require training in how to deal with first aid emergencies, including CPR and other treatments, take a look at the first aid courses we have on offer.
+If you want to learn more about dealing with first aid emergencies, including CPR and other treatments, take a look at the first aid courses we have on offer.